-While a cheaper mattress is great for your budget, let's get realistic about the experience, and what you may experience from purchase to design.
+While a cheaper mattress is great for your budget, let's get realistic about the experience, from purchase to design.

 You may have noticed that this list is mostly comprised of all-foam designs and a select number of hybrids.
 These types of mattresses typically cost less to produce, especially when they have a smaller number of layers, or a smaller foam density, meaning less material is actually used.

-Mattresses made with latex, especially natural latex are not available in the under $500 range, but we've seen good options pushing the $1,000 mark.
-These mattresses will also typically have less customizable options and special features like improved pressure relief or sophisticated cooling technologies and tend to be associated as medium or firm.
+Mattresses made with latex, especially natural latex, are not available in the under-$500 range, but we've seen good options pushing the $1,000 mark.
+These mattresses typically have less customizable options and special features like improved pressure relief or sophisticated cooling technologies and tend to be viewed as medium or firm.

 Cheaper mattresses may break down faster over time due to the use of cheaper materials.
-Oftentimes, we've found a little less transparency in the production process of the mattresses, giving us a shorter explanation as to how the mattress is made, and what materials are used.
-For instance, we like to see mattresses that use foams that are certified by CertiPUR-US, meaning they are low in VOCs.
+Oftentimes, there is less transparency about the production process of the mattresses, giving us a shorter explanation as to how the mattress is made and what materials are used.
+For instance, we like to see mattresses that use foams certified by CertiPUR-US, meaning they are low in VOCs.

-Mattresses on the cheaper end of the spectrum, made of memory foam, or made in China are often more likely to feature fiberglass deeply woven into the inner covers as part of a fire barrier.
+Mattresses on the cheaper end of the spectrum — made of memory foam or made in China — are often more likely to feature fiberglass deeply woven into the inner covers as part of a fire barrier.
 It's cheap and nontoxic, and in the event of a fire it will melt in on itself without releasing toxic fumes.
-While extremely common, if exposed, can dispel minuscule shards around your home that are hard to clean up, and lead to health or respiratory problems.
+While extremely common, if exposed, fiberglass can dispel minuscule shards around your home that are hard to clean up and lead to health or respiratory problems.

 One of the best parts of a cheap mattress is that you can typically enjoy fast shipping to your door, and they arrive neatly in a box.
 Don't be surprised if there is an odor while it off-gases.
 While uncomfortable at first, the smell will go away.
-However, when it comes to getting any individualized assistance or contacting customer service when placing an order or if an issue arises, can be a little more difficult.
+When it comes to getting any individualized assistance or contacting customer service, it can be a little more difficult with cheaper models.
 While the mattresses do have standard warranties, they tend to offer shorter sleep trials in the event the mattress is not right for you.
 All of the mattresses on our list offer trials of at least 90 days.

-When buying a cheap mattress online, utilize the sleep trial to evaluate if you're waking up more refreshed and watch for any poor performance indicators like sagging or deformation.
+When buying a cheap mattress online, make the most of the sleep trial to evaluate if you're waking up more refreshed and watch for any poor performance indicators like sagging or deformation.

 It's important to buy the best mattress that you can afford.
-Budget mattresses are a great option for furnishing guests rooms, temporary stays, renters, and for kids who may soon outgrow a twin bed in a few years.
+Budget mattresses are a great option for furnishing guest rooms, temporary stays, rentals, or kids' rooms (as they may quickly outgrow a bed).

-Additionally, those with minimal health conditions and of average size, who really don't need a lot of bells and whistles with their mattress, will really do just fine with a budget model.
+Additionally, those with minimal health conditions and of average size who aren't after fancy features will do just fine with a budget model.